How Small Practices Are At Risk For HIPAA Violations

 The reasons for the infractions may seem innocent enough.
 When offices are small, sometimes it’s the closeness of their coworkers and patients that leads them to take more chances with the personal and private health information of their patients than they should.

-There are many different ways that small practices share information that can and will lead to a HIPAA violation.
+There are many different ways that small practices share information that can and will lead to HIPAA violations.
 We’ll take a look at a few of the most common.

 Big Ways Small Practices Are At Risk For HIPAA Violations